juliaolivieri/COMP_162_2024/lecture11/classwork11.md

 ```

 ### Exercises
+1. **(CW) Open an R Markdown file to use for today's classwork.
+You will turn in the .html version of this notebook as your submission for the assignment.**
 1. **(CW) Load the bike sharing data from last class (https://github.com/juliaolivieri/COMP_162_2024/blob/main/lecture10/classwork10.md).**
 1. **(CW) Create a plot of `windspeed` by `season`.
 Try using `geom_freqpoly()`, `geom_density()`, and `geom_histogram()`.
 Which visualization do you prefer?**
 1. **(CW) Create a box plot of `season` vs `count`.
 Sort the boxes by `count`.**